 - Warm dry cow tubes the night before by leaving them in the house near the heater or fire.
-Do not put them directly in warm water as this increases the chance of contamination with bacteria. - Remember to vaccinate cows with 7-in-1 vaccine at dry off

-this includes protection

-against Lepto, a serious

-human disease.
-Lepto causes

-a wide range of symptoms in

-people from mild aches and

-pains through to severe

-recurring flu like symptoms.

-- Bull testing- it is best to have your bull team tested and vaccinated 6 weeks prior to MSD.
+Do not put them directly in warm water as this increases the chance of contamination with bacteria. - Remember to vaccinate cows with 7-in-1 vaccine at dry off this includes protection against Lepto, a serious human disease.
+Lepto causes a wide range of symptoms in people from mild aches and pains through to severe recurring flu like symptoms. - Bull testing- it is best to have your bull team tested and vaccinated 6 weeks before you intend to use them.

-Vaccination programs Rotavec vaccine
+Vaccination programs

+Rotavec corona